Boolean valued models, presheaves, and \'etal\'e spaces: The presheaf structure of a Boolean valued model

+\begin{corollary} Let $\bool{B}$ be a complete Boolean algebra.
+A $\bool{B}$-valued model $\M$ has the mixing property if and only if every global section of the \'etal\'e space $E_\M$ is a section induced by an element of $\M$. \end{corollary}

-\section{A characterization of the fullness property using \'etal\'e spaces}
+\subsection{A characterization of the fullness property using \'etal\'e spaces}

-We are now interested to characterize the fullness property for boolean valued models as in Definition \ref{def:fullness-wellbehaved} in terms of sheaf theory, along the lines of what we did in Section \ref{sec:pres}.
-In doing so, we will use heavily the equivalence condition for the fullness property investigated in Theorem \ref{thm:charLosThm}.\\ The sheaf theoretic notion notion we found appropriate to characterize fullness is that of \'etal\'e space.
-First of all we notice that a well behaved $\bool{B}$-valued model $\M$ for the language $\LL$ is full if and only if, for every $\LL_\M$-formula $\nphi(x_1, \dots, x_n)$ with $n$ free variables $x_1, \dots, x_n$, there exists a finite number $m$ of $n$-tuples $\ap{\sigma_1^{(1)}, \dots, \sigma_n^{(1)}}, \dots, \ap{\sigma_1^{(m)}, \dots, \sigma_n^{(m)}}\in M^n$ such that
+We can also give a nice characterization of the fullness property for Boolean valued models as in Definition \ref{def:fullness-wellbehaved} in sheaf theoretic terms, along the lines of what we did for the mixing property in Corollary \ref{char:Gamma0=Gamma1}.
+We will need the equivalent conditions for the fullness property presented in Theorem \ref{thm:charLosThm}. \begin{remark}A well behaved $\bool{B}$-valued model $\M$ for the language $\LL$ is full if and only if, for every $\LL_\M$-formula $\nphi(x_1, \dots, x_n)$ with $n$ free variables $x_1, \dots, x_n$, there exists a finite number $m$ of $n$-tuples $\cp{\sigma_1^{(1)}, \dots, \sigma_n^{(1)}}, \dots, \cp{\sigma_1^{(m)}, \dots, \sigma_n^{(m)}}\in M^n$ such that